algorandfoundation/docs/docs/feature-guides/atomic_transfers.md

 ## Group transactions

 The result of this step is what ultimately guarantees that a particular transaction belongs to a group and is not valid if sent alone (even if authorized).
 A group ID is calculated by hashing the contents of the combined transaction and assigning the resulting hash as a [group ID](../reference-docs/transactions.md#group) to each transaction.
 This mechanism allows anyone to recreate all transactions and recalculate the group ID to verify that the contents are as agreed upon by all parties.

-The following code illustrates how to do this.

 ``` javascript tab="JavaScript"
 	// Group both transactions